Hawkes Architecture

 Drawing

-A technical drawing of Mossie, a Para 80, energy efficient passive house.
+A technical drawing of Mossie, a Para 84, energy efficient passive house, hidden in the landscape.
 Another grand design by Hawkes Architecture.

 North Section

-North elevation of Mossie, a Para 80, energy efficient passive house.
+North elevation of Mossie, a Para 84, energy efficient passive house, hidden in the landscape.
 Another grand design by Hawkes Architecture.

 Technical Drawing